The average price of an underlying asset

 Liquidation / Forced Liquidation / On-Market

-2. Try to close the position at the price level between the liquidation price and the bankruptcy price.
+2. Attempt to initiate a forced market buy/sell or close the position (or part of it) at a price level between the liquidation price and the bankruptcy price.

 Liquidation Notification (Margin Call)

-When liquidation occurs, the system would automatically send a notification email to notify that your position has been liquidated.
+When liquidation, partial liquidation, or a forced market buy/sell occurs, the system would automatically send an email to notify you.

 The price where the margin balance is zero.